Your personal

 - Be part of something bigger – Your experience helps improve healthcare and accelerate research.

-We use the information shared on Mama Health to improve treatments and services for all patients.
+We use the information shared on mama health to improve treatments and services for all patients.
 However, we ensure that no one—neither other patients, scientists, nor healthcare companies—can identify you personally.

 To request the deletion of your data, simply send an email to support@mamahealth.com.